 (If you think that the only way to see the Pagsanjan Falls is passing through Pagsanjan by rowing your boat against the waves you’re pretty much wrong.
 There’s the Pueblo El Salvador del Mundo Eco Park of Cavinti, Laguna.
 The road less travel to the beautiful Pagsanjan Falls)

 It was 5 o’ clock in the morning.
 I am still sleepy.
 The sun was not yet rising in the east side of the sky.
 The LRT train was quietly moving approaching Cubao station.
-It was been planned to visit the prestigious Pagsanjan Falls.
+It had been planned to visit the prestigious Pagsanjan Falls three months ago.
 I am a little bit nervous for we don’t know how to go there exactly.

 We passed the Pagsanjan town (having many good preserved bahay-na-bato (stone houses) dated back from Spanish times) then Lumban and finally to Cavinti.

 The town is quiet and not so many people roam the street.
 Asking for directions on how could we go to the pagsanjan Falls, we were directed to ride a tricycle that will escort us to the eco park.
 After 15 minutes, we arrived in the entrance of the park.